 Book a Consultation

-If you are planning to apply for an Employment Pass, whether as an employer hiring talent or as a business owner managing your company in Singapore, the process can be smooth when approached strategically.
+If you are planning to apply for an Employment Pass, whether as an employer hiring foreign talent or as a business owner managing your company in Singapore, a brief discussion at the outset can help avoid delays and missteps.